 Medical facilities in Kuri or Kalinchowk are non-existent so one should take care of all the medical needs in Charikot.
 The details of some major medical institutions in Charikot are given below:

 Equipment and Clothing

 Down jackets and broken-in hiking boots are essential as the trekking trail is quite steep.
-Medicines or precautionary measures for AMS is also recommended.
 During the winter season (Dec-Feb), there is a probability of snowfall so gloves, sunglasses, and extra clothing can be necessary.
 It is recommended to check the weather reports and temperature to prepare suitable equipment and clothing for the trek.

 The mountain scenery and Kalinchowk temple aren’t the only attractions in the Kalinchowk area.
 We have compiled a list of relished local treats available in Kalinchowk:

 Tongba is one of the famous local drinks of Nepal.
 Famous for being known as ‘Hot Beer,’ Tongba is essentially brewed millet, but the brewing process is almost waterless.
 Hot water is added to a traditional large wooden container called ‘Tongba’ (hence the name of the drink) filled with brewed millet before consumption.
 Tongba is the perfect drink to warm up one’s body quickly during chilly weathers.

 Durkha or Chhurpi is a hardened cheese consumed mainly in the Himalayan regions.
 It is usually made from Yak milk.
 Chhurpi is to Nepalese what chewing gum is to the outside world.
 A small block of Chhurpi, which generally has a bit tangy taste can be savored for hours.
 Chhurpi can be bought from shops in Kuri village at a reasonable price.
 Small tea houses in Kalinchowk also sell Chhurpi.